 To begin the game, choose the number you want to add up to.
 With my 1st and 2nd graders, we’ve been using 10.
 With my Kinder babies, we have used 5.

 The game features 3 levels of play, with each level becoming increasingly more challenging.
 All the levels feature the same goal, however–shoot the number in the middle to a number in the “line” that adds to the target number.
 When students correctly choose the number for composing 10, the ball pops and the line shortens.
 We played on the interactive whiteboard, and each student took a turn and then rotated to the end of the line.
 Students had to say the fact before tapping the number on the line.

-I had our Friends of Ten poster hanging next to the SMART board so students could refer to it.
+I had our Friends of Ten poster hanging next to the interactive whiteboard so students could refer to it.

 I will confess that my only class to conquer Level 3 was my second group of Kinder babies, and they may have had some assistance. 🙂

 Like all ABCya! games, this one is totally free!
 I’d love to hear about your experiences with it!
 BTW, there is also a multiplication version.